-Data Cleaning An Omeka S module for low-level auditing and cleaning of resource metadata.
-It is designed to be used to prepare resource metadata for use in visualizations.
+The Data Cleaning module is for low-level auditing and cleaning of resource metadata.
+It is designed to prepare resource metadata for use in visualizations.

-Changes made in Data Cleaning cannot be easily undone, and can be destructive.
-Due to the powerful nature of the module, it can only be used by Global Administrator users.
+Changes made by Data Cleaning cannot be easily undone, and can be destructive.
+Due to the powerful nature of the module, it can only be used by Global Administrators.

 Running an audit

-From the main tab for Data Cleaning (found under modules in the left-hand navigation), click the "Prepare new audit" button in the upper right corner of the page.
+From the section for Data Cleaning under Modules, click the "Prepare new audit" button in the upper right corner of the page.

-Advanced Options Should you want to audit the data contained in one property but store the corrected data in a different location within the resources, you can use the "target" options to do so
+Should you want to audit the data contained in one property but store the corrected data in a different location within the resources, you can use the "target" options to do so.

 Target property: Select the property as which you want corrections to be stored.
 You do not need to select a target if it is the same as the property above.
 This dropdown will load all properties from all vocabularies on your installation.
 When open, the top of the dropdown functions as a search to allow you to locate a property more quickly.